System identification for passive linear quantum systems

 \subsection{The identifiability conditions}

-As noted above, by appropriately choosing the input signal $\beta(t)$, the observer can effectively identify the transfer function $\Xi(s)$, while other independent parameters in the system matrices are not identifiable.
-The following theorem gives a precise characterization of systems which are equivalent in the sense that they cannot be distinguished based on the input-output relation.
+As noted above, by appropriately choosing the input signal $\beta(t)$, the observer can effectively identify the transfer function $\Xi(s)$.
+The following theorem gives a precise characterization of systems which are equivalent in the sense that they cannot be distinguished based on only the input-output relation.

-\begin{theorem} Let $(\Omega_1, C_1)$ and $(\Omega_2, C_2)$ be two linear systems as defined in \eqref{dynamics} and \eqref{observation}, and assume that both systems are minimal.
-Then they have the same transfer function if and only if there exists a unitary matrix $T$ such that
+\begin{theorem} Let $(\Omega_1, C_1)$ and $(\Omega_2, C_2)$ be two passive linear systems as defined in \eqref{dynamics} and \eqref{observation}, and assume that both systems are minimal.
+Then they have the same transfer function if and only if there exists a unitary matrix $U$ such that

 \end{theorem}